Matt Damon Responds To Claim That He Helped Kill Harvey Weinstein Takedown

 Advertisement

-Now, Matt Damon spoke to Deadline to explain his side of the story.
+Now, Matt Damon has spoken to Deadline to explain his side of the story.
 "For the record, I would never, ever, ever try to kill a story like that.
 I just wouldn’t do that.
-It’s not something I would do, for anybody," ("kill," in this context, is journalistic parlance for stopping a story from being published), and explains that he reached out to Waxman to clarify rumors.
+It’s not something I would do, for anybody" ("kill" in this context is journalistic parlance for stopping a story from being published), and explains that he reached out to Waxman to clarify rumours.

 Advertisement